 Support groups offer cancer patients the opportunity to share personal stories, support other group participants, ask questions and share the emotions that come up during the cancer journey.

 Cheyenne Regional’s cancer support groups are ongoing monthly meetings.
 Some of our groups are led by survivors and others are led by hospital facilitators.
 Our support groups are free of charge to patients and their families, and they are held right at the cancer center.
 We have a variety of support groups, and hope that one will meet your individual needs.

 Guided imagery is a complementary therapy that can be used to help with relaxation and stress management.
 It involves a variety of mental exercises that are designed to allow your mind to influence your overall health and wellbeing.
 According to the American Cancer Society, guided imagery can help to reduce stress, anxiety and depression, as well as aid in pain management, lower blood pressure, and ease some of the side effects of chemotherapy.
 Additionally, it helps to establish a feeling of wellbeing and a sense of control.
-Cheyenne Regional has several staff members who are trained in guided imagery.
-For more information please call (307) 432-3638 or (877) 286-0907.
+Cheyenne Regional has several staff members who are trained in guided imagery and pre-recorded tapes are available.
+For more information please call (307) 432-3638.